paweljakubas/j-data-analysis/chapters/inverted-table.md

 ### Filter rows

 Let's say we want to filter out all rows that have quotes less than 3.4.
-What we can do to achieve that is to specify row indices that have `quote >= 3.4`.
+What we can do to achieve that is to specify row indices that have `quote >= 3.4` and then use those indices to select rows as in the previous section.
 ```j
    3.4 <: ". >(<(<0),(<1)){ }.bonds
 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 1 0 0 0 0 0 0 0 0 0 0 0 0 0 0 1 0 0 0